-- Human dimensions: UNC CSI researchers have been engaging users of the Gulf Stream to evaluate their use of these waters and their attitudes towards Gulf Stream energy development.
+- Human dimensions: CSI researchers have been engaging users of the Gulf Stream to evaluate their use of these waters and their attitudes towards Gulf Stream energy development.
 This information is valuable for understanding user groups, how they use the resource and how we may mitigate any future conflicts.

 Sargassum Seaweed Research

 Sargassum is a brown macroalgae that serves as habitat for many marine organisms, including endemic invertebrates, commercially important juvenile fish, and juvenile sea turtles, and is also important to the nutrient cycling of the pelagic ocean.